 Now for some sad truth.
 While I have had an amazing life with my wife and our two daughters, I am saddened that I have a daughter who was not a part of my life and that we have all missed out on the adventures along the way.
 You see, back in high school I had a fling and had always suspected that I might have a daughter out there.
 When she was five I pushed for a paternity test and was happy to hear that she was mine and how she would blend into our family.
 However, you can only imagine how one would feel, thinking you are your child’s father, only to learn you are not.
 Her father became vindictive and swore I’d never get a chance in helping raise her.
 I can’t say that I blame him for what he did in keeping her from me.

-Stock Market – From 1998 to 2001 I was a day trader, riding the wave and having a good time like thousands of others.
+From 1998 to 2001 I was a day trader, riding the wave and having a good time like thousands of others.
 If you reflect and think for a moment, the internet was still in its infancy and trading online had come into play not long before this date in time.
 There were message boards, chat rooms, news feeds and websites that we day traders would follow for stock announcements.
 Based upon these announcements, we would quickly buy and sell, hoping to be in early and out within minutes.
-It was a game for some I won, some I lost.
+It was a game, some rounds I won, some I lost.

-It was the losing that didn’t sit well with me and I thought to myself as many of us did, “What if I knew which stocks these websites were going to profile ahead of time”.
+It was the losing that didn’t sit well with me and I thought to myself, “What if I knew which stocks these websites were going to profile ahead of time”.
 I started doing research on SEC regulations and found that if I recommended stocks, I had to be licensed with the SEC.
 However, I found that if I simply profiled stocks, by not telling others to buy or sell, but simply profiling and reporting my research on what I deemed a good, viable company, then I was within the written SEC code.
-So I set out on my first website adventures in early 2000, building two websites, gained followers through yahoo message boards and began profiling my own stock picks.
+So I set out on my first website adventures in early 2000, building two websites, gained followers through Yahoo message boards and began profiling my own stock picks.

 Yes, I bought stock in thinly traded companies, yes I told friends and family to buy stock, and yes, we often sold these stocks within minutes after profiling our stock picks on our websites to other day traders.
 What a rush it was turning $3,000 into $250,000 in just a few months.

-One day FedEx showed up at my door with paperwork from the SEC stating that I was being investigated as part of a nationwide crackdown on hundreds like me who were running similar websites in a space and time where there were no SEC rules specifically regulating our activities with the internet and day trading being newer.
-Some were simply profiling as I was, while others were flat out making recommendations to buy and sell which was already written in stone and was illegal if not a licensed broker.
+One day FedEx showed up at my door with paperwork from the SEC stating that I was being investigated as part of a nationwide crackdown on hundreds like me who were running similar websites in a space and time where there were no specific SEC rules regulating our activities with the internet and day trading being new.
+Some were simply profiling as I was, while others were flat out making recommendations to buy and sell which was already written in stone and was illegal if one was not a licensed broker.

-In the end, I received a slap on the wrist, told not to profile stocks on such websites.
+In the end, I received a slap on the wrist and told not to profile stocks on such websites.
 No actual charges were ever filed, no fines, just an investigation that led me to better understand the newly formed laws and the new interpretation of existing SEC rules.
 Of course, I complied with the requests and I am free to trade stocks to this day.
-It was a defining moment in history as the SEC has written new laws, rules, and regulations to help protect the new breed of online traders.
+It was a defining moment in history as the SEC has written new laws, rules, and regulations to help protect the new breed of online traders that followed.